A person with an external locus of control believes that they do not have control over their success or failure.

 A locus of control is a subjective assessment of your situation:

-- External locus of control – you generally believe things happen to you and you can’t change that.
+- External locus of control – you have an external attribution, meaning you generally believe things happen to you and you can’t change that.

 - Internal locus of control – you generally believe you have the power to change and improve upon your situation.